balvig/motion-hybrid/README.md

 # motion-rails

-motion-rails takes your existing web app and views and wraps it in a native iOS interface
+motion-rails takes your existing web app and views and wraps them in a snappy native iOS interface

 ## Installation